Getdeck/Getdeck.github.io/docs/deckfile-specs.md

 ```

 ## Cluster definition
-Specify **one** (currently local) Kubernetes cluster for this Deckfile.
+Specify **one** Kubernetes cluster for this Deckfile.
 All decks will be installed in this cluster.
 It is
 a one-to-one relation between a Deckfile and the specified temporary cluster.
 Deckfile **must not** have more than one cluster specification.